lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ### Deriving the public ECPoint from ECPrivateKey {#sec-ec-pub-from-priv}

 Unlike RSA, the ECPrivateKey does not contain sufficient information to simply extract the public key.
-Note that since a single unique encoding of the traditional public key is required, this specification forbids the optional `publicKey` field.
+Note that in the interest of having a single unique encoding to foster interoperability, this specification forbids the optional `publicKey` field.

 That said, the EC public key can be derived from the private key in the following way: